citizenfx/fivem-docs/content/docs/scripting-reference/runtimes/lua/functions/TriggerEvent.md

 TriggerEvent('myCustomEvent')
 ```

 In this example, the event named 'myCustomEvent' is triggered.
 You would have an event handler somewhere in your script listening for this event.
-Note that you will only be able to trigger that even in the same section you are (wheter is client or server).
+Note that you will only be able to trigger that event in the same section you are (whether it is client or server).
 That means if `myCustomEvent` is trigger from client, then the even handler needs to be on the client.

 ### Triggering an Event with Data